MartSten/Cloud-assignment-1_Simple-API-on-Heroku/README.md

 You can test it here: https://fierce-temple-17877.herokuapp.com/projectinfo/v1/github.com/MartSten/ob1

-You can also try it on any other github repository by changing the github.com/MartSten/ob1 part for any other repository.
+You can also try it on any other github repository by changing the github.com/MartSten/ob1 part of the url.